selivan/https-ssl-cert-check-zabbix/README.md

-Script to check validity and expiration of TLS/SSL certificate for given host, port and (optional) servername.
+Script to check validity and expiration of TLS/SSL certificate for given host, port and (optional) servername for TLS SNI.

 May be used standalone or with Zabbix(user parameters example included).